git-town/git-town/website/src/introduction.md

 # High-level CLI for Git

-Git Town adds Git commands that make software development in a team environment more efficient by keeping the branches in everybody's copy of the repository better in sync with each other.
-This reduces merge conflicts and typing in the terminal.
+Git Town adds Git commands that make software development more efficient by keeping Git branches better in sync with each other.
+This reduces merge conflicts and the number of Git commands you need to run.

 <br>
 <p align="center">